Altitude sickness may hinder ethnic integration in the world's highest places

 The separation that results from these settlement patterns could result in greater ethnic friction, Paik said.
 He initiated the current study in the wake of the 2008 unrest in Tibet, a series of protests that lead to imprisonment, detainment and clashes with Chinese security forces.
 Paik noticed that the most violent outbreaks occurred in areas of Tibet with the lowest relative concentrations of Han Chinese — regions that also have the highest elevations.
 (Paik is currently working on a paper that correlates lower levels of violence during the 2008 unrest with lower elevation and greater Tibetan/Han integration.)

-Paik and co-author Tsering Shawa, who heads the Digital Map and Geospatial Information Center in Princeton's Lewis Library, used 2000 Chinese census data to determine the Han population in settlements within the traditional Tibetan homeland, which includes the Tibetan Autonomous Region as well as portions of the Chinese provinces Qinghai, Gansu, Sichuan and Yunnan.
+Paik and co-author T. Wangyal Shawa, who heads the Map and Geospatial Information Center in Princeton's Lewis Library, used 2000 Chinese census data to determine the Han population in settlements within the traditional Tibetan homeland, which includes the Tibetan Autonomous Region and Tibet Autonomous Prefectures and Counties in the Chinese provinces Qinghai, Gansu, Sichuan and Yunnan.
 They also gauged past Han Chinese presence through maps and a database developed by Shawa that indicate whether the official name of the 1,960 settlements in this area is Han Chinese, Tibetan or both.

-The researchers found a similar distribution pattern of towns where at least one-third of the population are Han Chinese and traditional Han settlements (most of which date as far back as the 13th century) — the bulk are located lower than 8,900 feet above sea level.
+The researchers found a similar distribution pattern of towns where at least one-third of the population are Han Chinese and traditional Han settlements — the bulk are located lower than 8,900 feet above sea level.
 No towns with a Chinese name exist above 15,000 feet (4,600 meters).
-Meanwhile, the greatest number of settlements with a Tibetan name stands at an only slightly lower elevation of 14,760 feet (4,500 meters), an area that the census shows has a minimum of Han Chinese inhabitants
+Meanwhile, the greatest number of settlements with a Tibetan name stands at an only slightly lower elevation of 14,760 feet (4,500 meters), an area that the census shows has a minimum of Han Chinese inhabitants.

 "But if historical settlement is the only channel through which altitude influenced current settlement patterns, then there wouldn't be the direct influence of elevation through altitude sickness that we still see," Paik said.
 "Han Chinese still suffer from altitude sickness and the influence on settlement seems to persist today."